-Simple Object Access Protocol (SOAP) is an API request and response message protocol used by application developers to establish communications between distributed elements of different applications.
+Simple Object Access Protocol (SOAP) is an API request and response message protocol used by It teams to establish communications between distributed elements of different applications.
 It relies on an XML schema to impose its structure of request and response messaging.

 SOAP APIs are used in enterprises to create, delete, and update an outsourced account, a passcode, and any custom object.
 SOAP APIs are useful for businesses that require security, and safe transactions and are based on a complex environment.